gojuno/koptional/README.md

     is None -> "fallback"
 }

-// Filter only Some values in RxJava2 streams. val values: Observable<String> = Observable
+// Filter only Some values emitted by RxJava2 Observable. val values: Observable<String> = Observable
     .just(Some("a"), None, Some("b"))
     .filterSome()

-// Filter only None values in RxJava2 streams. val nones: Observable<Unit> = Observable
+// Filter only None values emitted by RxJava2 Observable. val nones: Observable<Unit> = Observable
     .just(Some("a"), None, Some("b"))
     .filterNone()